About Us

 Our Founding Story

-We have learned that a large amount of unsalable and precious vessels are discarded here in Japan due to defects like cracks or chips during the production or accidental falls, or because their owners have passed away and they have no place to go.
+We have learned that here in Japan, a large number of unsaleable and valuable vessels are discarded due to defects such as cracks or chips during production or accidental drops, or because their owners have passed away and have no place to go.

-We launched this business in 2020 with the hope of realizing sustainable art by reviving the time and thoughts of the artisans who have worked on these vessels using "Kintsugi", the ancient Japanese urushi repairing method.
+We launched this business in 2020 with the hope of realizing sustainable art by reviving the time and thoughts of the craftsmen who worked on these vessels using "Kintsugi", the ancient Japanese urushi repair method.

-Basically, kintsugi is regarded of reusing a broken vessel after it has been repaired by the owner or artisan, so kintsugi pieces have not been generally distributed.
+Essentially, Kintsugi is the reuse of a broken vessel after it has been repaired by the owner or craftsman, so Kintsugi pieces have not been widely distributed.

-We heard from a designer friend of us that he had received inquiries from people overseas asking where they could buy kintsugi pieces, so we decided to launch this online store so that people overseas could pick up Kintsugi pieces created by Japanese lacquer artisans using the traditional Kintsugi technique and learn more about the beauty of Japanese authentic Kintsugi.
+We heard from a designer friend of ours that he had been receiving inquiries from people overseas asking where they could purchase Kintsugi pieces in Japan, so we decided to start this online store so that people overseas could pick up Kintsugi pieces created by Japanese lacquer artists using the traditional Kintsugi technique and learn more about the beauty of authentic Japanese Kintsugi.

-Kintsugi is a traditional Japanese technique of repairing broken or chipped vessels with urushi and decorating the jointed parts with gold or other materials.
+Kintsugi is a traditional Japanese technique of repairing broken or chipped vessels with urushi and decorating the jointed parts with gold or other metal powders.

-In keeping with that spirit, we NEVER intentionally break brand new vessels to make Kintsugi piece, but rather stock up on vessels at a reasonable price, that have some defects during the production process or that have cracks or chips even in the pottery and porcelain dealers or antique stores.
+In keeping with such a beautiful spirit of Kintsugi, we NEVER intentionally break brand-new vessels to create Kintsugi pieces, but rather collect and artfully upcycle the valuable vessels that have some flaws in the production process or that have cracks or chips from potters, ceramic wholesalers, or antique shops throughout Japan.

 By using Kintsugi as a "Vessel of Thought" to reunite people and the world that have been divided and hurt, and by spreading the good old sustainable art of Japan to the world, we hope to realize world peace.
 We believe Kintsugi has the power to change the world!